 Your mortgage lender puts a major financial investment into your home by providing funds for the mortgage loan upfront, so it’s natural that they are interested in protecting your property as well.
 A common way to do this is with homeowners insurance.
 Homeowners insurance has a special section, call the mortgagee clause, that will indicate the lender legally owns the home and if there is a claim, the payment must go to them.

 How can Better Cover help me fulfill homeowners insurance requirements for my mortgage?

 - We are insurance experts who work closely with mortgage experts so we understand your particular insurance needs

-- Since we are affiliated with Better Mortgage, we work closely with your mortgage team to make the process go quickly and easily
+- We work closely with your mortgage team to make the process go quickly and easily